Animal NDC 0061-4305-01 Resflor Gold

 Contraindications

-Do not use in animals that have shown hypersensitivity to florfenicol or flunixin.
+CONTRAINDICATIONS: Do not use in animals that have shown hypersensitivity to florfenicol or flunixin.

 Warnings

-NOT FOR HUMAN USE.
+WARNINGS: NOT FOR HUMAN USE.
 KEEP OUT OF REACH OF CHILDREN.
 This product contains material that can be irritating to skin and eyes.
 Avoid direct contact with skin, eyes, and clothing.
 In case of accidental eye exposure, flush with water for 15 minutes.
 In case of accidental skin exposure, wash with soap and water.
 Remove contaminated clothing.
 Consult a physician if irritation persists.
 Accidental injection of this product may cause local irritation.
 Consult a physician immediately.
-The Material Safety Data Sheet (MSDS) contains more detailed occupational safety information.
+The Safety Data Sheet (SDS) contains more detailed occupational safety information.

 Precautions

-As a class, cyclo-oxygenase inhibitory NSAIDs may be associated with gastrointestinal, renal, and hepatic toxicity.
+PRECAUTIONS: As a class, cyclo-oxygenase inhibitory NSAIDs may be associated with gastrointestinal, renal, and hepatic toxicity.
 Sensitivity to drug-associated adverse events varies with the individual patient.
 Patients at greatest risk for adverse events are those that are dehydrated, on diuretic therapy, or those with existing renal, cardiovascular, and/or hepatic dysfunction.
 Concurrent administration of potentially nephrotoxic drugs should be carefully monitored.
 NSAIDs may inhibit the prostaglandins that maintain normal homeostatic function.
 Such anti-prostaglandin effects may result in clinically significant disease in patients with underlying or pre-existing disease that have not been previously diagnosed.
-Since many NSAIDs possess the potential to produce gastrointestinal ulceration, concominant use of RESFLOR GOLD® with other anti-inflammatory drugs, such as NSAIDs or corticosteroids, should be avoided or closely monitored.
+Since many NSAIDs possess the potential to produce gastrointestinal ulceration, concomitant use of RESFLOR GOLD® with other anti-inflammatory drugs, such as NSAIDs or corticosteroids, should be avoided or closely monitored.

 Flunixin is a cyclo-oxygenase inhibitory NSAID, and as with others in this class, adverse effects may occur with its use.
 The most frequently reported adverse effects have been gastrointestinal signs.
 Events involving suspected renal, hematologic, neurologic, dermatologic, and hepatic effects have also been reported for other drugs in this class.